86Box/86box.github.io/_posts/2022-01-07-pcem-migration-guide.md

   * CD-ROM drives in the **Floppy & CD-ROM drives** page;
   * Iomega Zip drives (86Box adds Zip 250 support) in the **Other removable devices** page;
   * 86Box adds magneto-optical drives also in the **Other removable devices** page.
 * IDE drives are represented by a channel:device index, instead of a drive index or location like "Primary Master".
-See [our documentation](https://86box.readthedocs.io/en/v3.0/settings/hdd.html#adding-a-new-disk) for more information.
+See [our documentation](https://86box.readthedocs.io/en/v4.2/settings/hdd.html#adding-a-new-disk) for more information.
-  * IDE channels 2 and 3 correspond to [tertiary and quaternary IDE controllers](https://86box.readthedocs.io/en/v3.0/hardware/ideterqua.html), which can be added through the **Storage controllers** page.
-PnP Sound Blaster cards also claim the tertiary channel.
+  * IDE channels 2 and 3 correspond to [tertiary and quaternary IDE controllers](https://86box.readthedocs.io/en/v4.2/hardware/ideterqua.html), which can be added through the **Storage controllers** page.
+PnP Sound Blaster cards also claim the quaternary channel for their integrated IDE.
 * 86Box supports using IDE and SCSI simultaneously.
 IDE is automatically enabled on machines with it, and up to 4 SCSI controllers can be installed through the **Storage controllers** page.
-* The **CD Model** option is not available, as 86Box emulates a single universal CD-ROM drive model.
-* The **CD Speed** option is configurable for each individual drive in the **Floppy & CD-ROM drives** page.
+* The **CD Model** and **CD Speed** options are configurable for each individual drive in the **Floppy & CD-ROM drives** page, as **Type** and **Speed** respectively.

 ### Input